 Schaeffer has also made

-the connection between anti-choice violence and the kind of threats that
+between anti-choice violence and the kind of threats that

 have been leveled at Barack Obama since the heated days of the campaign, and